 LCNAU is a network that brings together individuals, language programs, university structures and tertiary institutions.
 It aims to strengthen the tertiary languages sector in Australia through advocacy, collaboration, research and support.
 Find out more about the principles underpinning our work.

-The ARC Centre of Excellence for the Dynamics of Language invites nominations for the Patji-Dawes Award to honour outstanding achievements in language teaching by an accomplished practitioner in Australia.
-Nominations close 20 August and the award will be conferred on 25 November at the 2015 LCNAU Colloquium.
+The ARC Centre of Excellence for the Dynamics of Language has established the Patji-Dawes Award to honour outstanding achievements in language teaching by an accomplished practitioner in Australia.
+Nominations have now closed and the award will be conferred on 25 November at the 2015 LCNAU Colloquium.
 More details here.